LimePoint/opschain/docs/examples/running_an_aws_ansible_change.md

     _Note: The path above assumes the default `opschain_data` path was accepted when you ran `configure` - adapt the path as necessary based on your configuration._

 2. Using the editor of your choice, open the sample properties file and insert your AWS Access Key ID and Secret Access Key. _Note: The AMI image used to create the EC2 instance for this example is associated with the us-west-2 region.
-For this reason, please do not alter the AWS_DEFAULT_REGION environment variable_.
+For this reason, please do not alter the AWS_DEFAULT_REGION environment variable._

 3. Import the project properties: